singingwolfboy/netlify-home/_posts/2015-11-2-a-step-by-step-guide-jekyll-2x-on-netlify.md

 * [Using jekyll with pages](https://help.github.com/articles/using-jekyll-with-pages/).
 * [Jekyll Now](https://github.com/barryclark/jekyll-now)
 .
-#### 1. Open Terminal Window/Command Prompt
-Open up a Terminal window (or the command prompt if you're on a Windows OS) and change the current working directory to your local project – the root directory of your site.

-#### 2. Set up your GemFile
+#### 1. Set up your GemFile
-Make sure that Jekyll is included in your gemfile and since we're hosting at Netlify's, it's also possible to specify WHICH version of Jekyll you wish to use!
+Your gemfile should be located in the root of your site.
+Open it in your text editor of choice and make sure that Jekyll is included and since we're hosting at Netlify's, it's also possible to specify WHICH version of Jekyll you wish to use!
 See the following examples of including Jekyll:

 To use the most current version of Jekyll (as of this writing version 3) use this line: